 How to Achieve More REM Sleep

-There are a multitude of things you can do to enter all the necessary sleep stages, including REM, every night.
+There are many things you can do to improve your sleep, including REM.
 To increase your time in the REM stage, you’ll need to think about your sleep cycle as a whole.
-These tips will allow you to enter light, deep, and REM stages more easily and consistently, resulting in improved sleep health and a brighter tomorrow.
+These tips will help you gain improved sleep and a brighter tomorrow.

-- Plan your sleep and wake times.
-Keeping your sleep schedule intact every day is critical to entering the necessary sleep stages regularly.
-Try to get to bed at the same time each night, and allow for at least 7 hours to pass before you need to wake up.
-Over time, your body will acclimate to the schedule, you’ll more easily enter light, deep, and REM stages in full, and you may even find waking up to be easier!
+- Plan your bedtimes and wake times.
+The body loves routine.
+Try to start getting ready for bed at the same time each night, go to sleep at the same time each night, and wake up at the same time too.
+If that isn’t feasible, allow for at least 7 hours of sleep to pass before your alarm goes off.
+Over time, your body will acclimate to this regular schedule, you’ll more easily enter light, deep, and REM stages in full, and you may even find waking up to be easier!

 - Find creative outlets for stress.
-If stress is consuming your life, it can impede your ability to get the rest that you need.
-Some people like to workout, write in a journal, practice meditation, and gratitude, or utilize other methods like aromatherapy to manage stress appropriately.
+If you’re feeling overwhelmed, it can impede your ability to get the rest that you need.
+Figure out what works for you.
+Some people like to read before bed, practice meditation and gratitude, or use a calming fragrance like lavender in the bedroom.

-Download the free SleepScore App for insights on how well you sleep, the quality and quantity of your sleep cycles, and sleep improvement progress with science-backed tips and insights.
-Personalized advice, goals and challenges are available with an optional premium upgrade, but you can try SleepScore Premium for 7 days free (for a limited time).
+Get the free SleepScore App for insights on how well you sleep, the quality and quantity of your sleep cycles, and sleep improvement progress with science-backed tips and insights.
+Download it for free from App Store or Google Play Store.